Introduction

 Gastro-resistant dietary supplements

 Regarding the application of enteric coatings in dietary supplements, they are mainly applied to probiotics.
-This prevents the probiotics from being broken down by gastric acids and increase their uptake in the intestines.
+This prevents the probiotics from being broken down by gastric acids, allowing them to reach the intestines intact.

 Gastro-resistant coatings are also applied to fish oil supplements.
-In this case the coatings help to prevent gastroesophageal reflux (fishy reflux/burping) that often happens with fish oil tablets.
+In this case the coatings are used to reduce the typical fishy taste/smell that is associated with fish oil tablets.

-The application of enteric coatings to fat-soluble vitamins is suggested to be beneficial, as fat-soluble vitamins are usually not dissolved in the stomach and are preferably absorbed in the intestinal tract.
+Enteric coatings are sometimes applied to fat-soluble vitamins, as these vitamins are typically absorbed in the intestinal tract rather than the stomach.
 Fat-soluble vitamins include vitamin A, D, E, and K.

 We Advise on Gastro-resistant supplements

 Gastro-resistance prevents nutrients to be broken down by gastric acids.
 A supplement is made gastro-resistant by applying an enteric coating.
-Enteric coatings can be useful for probiotics, fish oils, and fat-soluble vitamins.
+Enteric coatings are commonly applied to probiotics, fish oils, and fat-soluble vitamins.

 References